Skip to content

 Investing in a quality pair of shears is the first step, but how you care for them determines their lifespan and performance.
 Think of your shears as a precision instrument.
 With the right maintenance routine, you’ll protect your investment, ensure client satisfaction with every cut, and even save your hands and wrists from unnecessary strain.

-Your Daily Care & Cleaning Routine
+Your 2-Minute Daily Maintenance Routine

 A simple daily cleaning habit is the best thing you can do for your shears.
 Throughout the day, hair, moisture, and styling products build up on the blades, which can lead to corrosion and damage.
 At the end of each day, take a moment to wipe your shears down with a soft, dry cloth.
 Apply a drop of shear oil to the pivot point, open and close the blades a few times to work it in, then wipe away any excess.
 This quick ritual keeps the cutting action smooth and protects the steel.
 High-quality shears can last for years, but only with consistent, proper care.